 Apple’s MPX slot for the 2019 Mac Pro, effectively an add-on to the existing PCIe standard that drives more power to cards, is an example of a proprietary slot that appears, externally, to exclude other manufacturers, like MCA did.
 However, it does so while maintaining backwards compatibility with the prevailing standard, like EISA did.
 You can use PCIe cards without a problem, even if you won’t get the advantages of MPX.

-MPX will be interesting to watch, especially if it appears on non-Apple machines as a way to cut down on internal cabling for beefy graphics cards, but it probably won’t be as interesting to look back on as the tale of MCA and EISA, which was an important proxy battle that set the stage for an open PC industry that was less an “accident” and more a way for manufacturers to control their own destinies.
+Ultimately, the tale of MPX it probably won’t be as interesting to look back on as the tale of MCA and EISA, which was an important proxy battle that set the stage for an open PC industry that was less an “accident” and more a way for manufacturers to control their own destinies.

 Perhaps we didn’t end up using all that many EISA cards in the end.
 But as consumers, we directly benefited from their existence.